sekika/kaidoku/docs/install.md

 [Latest version](https://pypi.python.org/pypi/kaidoku): **{{ site.version }}**

-## Install
+## Install Python 3

-Python 3 is required.
-Install Python at https://www.python.org/ .
-After that, install kaidoku by running
+Python 3 is needed to be installed before installing kaidoku.
+Install Python 3 by

+- Download and install from [Python official page](https://www.python.org/).
+- If you are using [Homebrew](https://brew.sh/) on macOS, just run `brew install python3`

+You can check your installed version of python 3 by

+    python3 -V

+## Install Kaidoku

+After installing python 3, install kaidoku by running

     pip3 install kaidoku